 - Windows Update FAQ (Windows 7, 8.1, and 10)

 - Linux - Check the website of the Linux OS you are using, many have sites ( Red Hat, Ubuntu ) devoted to updates/upgrades.

 How to update your applications

 Update applications (programs) immediately when prompted and check for updates monthly if not prompted.
-Every program is different so we can't provide more specific instructions, but generally applications will notify you of any available updates when opened or have a "Check for updates" link listed in the Help menu.
+Every program is different but generally applications will notify you of any available updates when opened or have a "Check for updates" link listed in the Help menu.

 Be aware that some malware (bad programs) display fake prompts to trick you.
-If in doubt call the Help Desk (994-1777) to check.
+If in doubt call the UIT Service Desk (994-1777) to check before you click.